Nikon Sportstar EX 8×25

 See the beautiful round exit pupil without edge shadows, which confirms the BaK-4 prisms in the Sportstar 8×25 binoculars.

-Eye Relief of the Nikon Sportstar
+Eye Relief Of The Nikon Sportstar

 The eye relief is only 10mm which is really not much.
 It is sufficient for people with normal vision, people who wear glasses cannot get along with these binoculars.